etan18/Obsidian-Notes/Machine Learning/machine learning.md

 - Bias is error due to incompatibility of $h$ in modeling the true distribution $g$
 - Variance is error due to random noise in the data during training
 	- more features $\implies$ more variance

+## metrics

+>[!quote] Goodhart's Law
+>When a metric becomes a good target, it ceases to be a good metric.